Get Organized Before the New Year With the Best Planners

 - Ships from the U.K.

 Why we chose it: A stationary company that pairs high-quality paper with design-collab covers.

 With both in-house designs and collaborations with iconic fashion brands and up-and-coming creatives (think: ceramists and stylists), Papier covers have an added touch of whimsy that we have fallen head over heels for.
-This pink checkered print?
+A sweet scalloped binding?
+It’s actually a Matilda Goad original (and comes in six fun color combos).
+This colorful block print?
 It’s serving nail art vibes à la influencer Lauren Ladnier.
-The golden-hued gingham?
-As good as designer Heather Taylor’s textiles.
 An optical illusion–like curvy stripe?
 Proof that the ’70s will never die.
-The 2022 diary style, however, is what we’re digging the most.
-With thick paper, a “To See and Do” column, monthly goals, important dates, wish lists, and unlined weekly overviews, this planner really does seem to have it all (even a ribbon marker so you’ll never lose your place).
+The 2023 diary style continues to be our ultimate favorite.
+With thick paper, a “To See and Do” column, monthly goals, important dates, wish lists, and unlined weekly overviews, Papier planners really do seem to have it all (even a ribbon marker so you’ll never lose your place).

 Best for Relaxed Styles: Milligram

 Date range: December 2022–December 2023 | Dimensions: A5 | Format: Weekly or monthly

 - Options for ruled, grid, and dot formats

 - FSC-certified, fountain pen–friendly paper

 - Progress tracker